Online Speculative Decoding: Online Speculative Decoding

 We depict our online speculative decoding algorithm (\tool) in \cref{algo:1}. \tool begins by training the draft model using the warmup dataset (Line 2).
 The serving system then continuously handles incoming requests (as described in Lines 6 to 23).
 For each request, it uses standard speculative decoding (Lines 10-11) to generate responses until the ⟨EOS⟩ token.
 Concurrently, \tool tracks the token index ($error\_index$) and target logits where the draft model proposes the wrong tokens (Line 15).
 Leveraging tracked information, \tool updates the draft model every $I$ iteration, with $I$ being a dynamically adjustable parameter. \tool updates the draft model with different loss functions (Line 20) as described in Section~\ref{sec:knowledge-distill}.
 The choice of loss function depends on the specific (draft, target) model pairs and the corresponding input data.

 {\bf Discussion.} \tool utilizes a replay buffer, $\mathcal{Q}$, to capture all pertinent information for updating the draft model.
 Various eviction policies can be employed to maintain a compact size for $\mathcal{Q}$.
 For example, one could opt to retain only the most informative pairs or the most recent entries.
 Similarly, users have the option to retain data in $\mathcal{Q}$ even after utilizing it to update the model multiple times.
 Determining the optimal eviction/retention strategy is a subject for future exploration.
 In the current study, we refrain from evicting any pairs and release $\mathcal{Q}$ after each model update.
 Furthermore, $I$ is a dynamic parameter.
 Depending on the system load and the rate at which the query distribution changes, users can adjust $I$ accordingly.
 For example, we can perform a gradient update opportunistically only when the service traffic is not on spike (i.e., spare flops are available).

+In the implementation of the system, two distinct pipelines can be established: one for training and another for inference.
+This approach allows for the utilization of existing infrastructure.
+Periodic updates of the draft model weights are essential to ensure continuous adaptation.
+Alternatively, a unified pipeline that accommodates both training and inference can be developed.
+This integrated system continuously reinforces the draft model, maintaining a consistently high token acceptance rate.
 Overall, \tool continuously improves the draft model's approximation (indicated by increased token acceptance rate $\alpha$) by learning from the target model during the serving phase.
 We next demonstrate how the enhanced acceptance rate directly contributes to a reduction in request latency.